Important Disclosure — Please Read

 Final Walkthrough

-Scheduled shortly before completion to confirm condition and included items.
+Scheduled shortly before completion to confirm the property's condition and that included items remain.

 Step 9